Bagging the Welsh dragon in the Black Mountains

 Weight training helps your bones, muscles, ligaments, and tendons to adapt to the loads experienced while running, reducing the chances of injury.

-is such a great workout for your whole body, it can be quite dangerous
+Although running is such a great workout for your whole body, it can be quite dangerous at times.

 Emily is an American competitive athlete who is always trying to push herself to the limit.
 She is also the founder of GoAheadRunner, where Emily and friends blog about everything a runner needs, whether you are a seasoned pro or an absolute beginner.

 As a certified holistic life coach, Emily also has 3 years' experience as a power running instructor and holds a degree in sport science.
 She loves bringing what she knows and learns to the community and hopes to help everyone to the road to happiness.